13 _ Third party agreements policy and procedure

 • Observation of third-party delegates performing work or duties on behalf of Allara.

-Monitoring and monitoring records
+Monitoring records

 Monitoring activities will be recorded and stored in the Third party and subcontract agreements register.